aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/workbook-conversions/pdf/print-comments-while-saving-to-pdf/_index.md

 const worksheet = workbook.getWorksheets().get(0);

 /*
-* For print no comments use "PrintCommentsType.PrintNoComments"
+* To print no comments, use "PrintCommentsType.PrintNoComments".
-* and for print the comments as displayed on sheet use "PrintCommentsType.PrintInPlace"
+* To print the comments as displayed on the sheet, use "PrintCommentsType.PrintInPlace".
-* For Print the comments at the end of sheet we use "PrintCommentsType.PrintSheetEnd" */ worksheet.getPageSetup().setPrintComments(AsposeCells.PrintCommentsType.PrintSheetEnd);
+* To print the comments at the end of the sheet, use "PrintCommentsType.PrintSheetEnd".
+*/
+worksheet.getPageSetup().setPrintComments(AsposeCells.PrintCommentsType.PrintSheetEnd);

-// Save workbook in pdf format workbook.save(path.join(dataDir, "PrintCommentWhileSavingToPdf_out.pdf"));
+// Save the workbook in PDF format workbook.save(path.join(dataDir, "PrintCommentWhileSavingToPdf_out.pdf"));
 ```

 {{< app/cells/assistant language="nodejs-cpp" >}}